anubhavyadav/Caxuo_PICorg/README.md

 ---

-### 🪄 Advantages - Why Choose Caxuo PICorg?
+### 🪄 Advantages - Why Choose Caxuo PICorg as your default Image Viewer?

-- 🧩 No installation needed — just **download, unzip, and run**
-- 🚀 Free to use, Lightweight & portable — no installation needed
+- 🚀 Free to use, Fast & lightweight — no installation required - just **download, unzip, and run**.
-- 💻 Works 100% offline (No Adware or Bloatware)
+- 💻 Works 100% offline (No Adware or Bloatware).
+- 🧩 Supports **JPG**, **PNG**, **WEBP**, **BMP**, **AVIF** Image Formats.
-- ⏹️ Opens folders with **thousands of images** effortlessly
+- ⚡ Works instantly with folders containing **thousands of images** with fast refresh of Image list.
+- 🗂️ Quick Image organizing with custom named Colored buttons
+- 🧹 Safe deletion to custom folder (not Recycle Bin)
+- 🔁 Auto-refresh after each operation
+- 💬 WhatsApp Web sharing support
 - 📊 Open Multiple images at Once
+- 🗑️ To remove the app, simply delete its unzipped folder.

 ---